Feeds:

 The HIV AIDS clinic at the hospital monitors 500 HIV positive children and administers anti-retrovirals.
 In the rural areas, the Prevention of Mother to Child Transmission program administers medicine to women who are HIV positive when they are giving birth to reduce the chance of transmission.

-E-Advocate: How is Heal Africa affected by the current upsurge in military action in the Congo?
+E-Advocate Network: How is HEAL Africa affected by the current upsurge in military action in the Congo?

 HEAL Africa: Due to the crisis, HEAL Africa prepared for a cholera outbreak and has been administering cholera treatment in refugee camps and surrounding areas.